InnuendoPi/Brautomat32/docs/en/Maischeplan/funktionen.md

 For orientation, the structure of the table rows is described first.
 A row in the mash plan represents a step in the mash plan.
 Each table row has these columns:

-* The ‘Rest’ column shows a name for this mashing step.
+* The Rest column shows a name for this mashing step.
-* The ‘Temperature’ column shows the resting temperature (also called target or set temperature in this manual).
+* The Temperature column shows the resting temperature (also called target or set temperature in this manual).
-* The ‘Duration’ column shows the resting time (timer), i.e. how long the Brautomat should hold the resting temperature.
+* The Duration column shows the resting time (timer), i.e. how long the Brautomat should hold the resting temperature.
-* The ‘autoext’ column indicates whether the next step is to be carried out automatically after the resting time (timer) has elapsed.
+* The autoext column indicates whether the next step is to be carried out automatically after the resting time (timer) has elapsed.

 After these four entries for the mashing step, there are editing buttons in each line with the following functions: (from left to right)